Nukesor/archivebot/README.md

 2. Select `File`
 3. Select Gallery (To send images without compression)

+**WARNING:**
+This is a side hobby project of mine.
+It has been developed for Linux and I haven't used it in quite a while.
+**It probably has some bugs and I don't have the time to fix this project right now.**
+Anyway I'm happy about PR's, feel free to help out!

 ## Features:

 - Zip all files and post it into the chat with the simple `/zip` command.